 - He or she acknowledges the pain caused by the alcoholism and seeks to make amends whenever possible.

 While the above points describe the 12 Step process as a whole, the individual Steps break down the process into smaller, more manageable responsibilities.
 In 1939, AA published a book called Alcoholics Anonymous, often called “The Big Book.”
-The Big Book described how the two founders struggled with alcoholism, and it laid out the 12 Steps in an organized format.
+The Big Book described how the two founders struggled with alcoholism.
+This famous book carefully explained the 12 Steps in an organized format.
 With over 500 pages of helpful content, it quickly became the Bible of the AA 12 step program.